 - Blackboard is an e-Education platform designed to enable educational innovations everywhere by connecting people and technology.
-This educational tool will be used in this course throughout the semester. - Outside the Blackboard system, any electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+This educational tool will be used in this course throughout the semester. - Primary communication between instructor and students in this course should take place through Blackboard Mail. - Outside the Blackboard system, electronic communication will utilize the South Plains College "My SPC" and email systems.
 Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.